autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 ## Training time series models with `TimeSeriesPredictor.fit`

-Below we instantiate a `TimeSeriesPredictor` object and instruct AutoGluon to fit models that can forecast up to 5 time-points into the future (`prediction_length`) and save them in the folder `./autogluon-covidforecast`.
+Below we instantiate a `TimeSeriesPredictor` object and instruct AutoGluon to fit models that can forecast up to 7 time-points into the future (`prediction_length`) and save them in the folder `./autogluon-covidforecast`.
-We also specify that AutoGluon should rank models according to mean absolute percentage error (MAPE) and that the target field to be forecasted is `"ConfirmedCases"`.
+We also specify that AutoGluon should rank models according to mean absolute percentage error (MAPE) and that data is stored in the column `"ConfirmedCases"` of the `TimeSeriesDataFrame`.

 ```{.python .input}
 predictor = TimeSeriesPredictor(